kimiakhs/Muscle-activation-OpenSim-sEMG/README.md

 2. Open Force_sim_Iso7.xml with Notepad++.
 3. Change the datafile to match your .mot file.

-# OpenSim 4.5
+# On OpenSim 4.5
 The MOBL model's folder doese not contain Geometry folder, pull the Geometry from Arm26 model on opensim 4.5 examples.

 Scale the model:
-1. On OpenSim, load the model.
+1. Open OpenSim, load the model.
 2. Open scaling tool window.
 3. Load scaling setup from scaling folder on google drive.
 4. Change the file path to load A_Iso_01.trc from scaling folder on google drive.